 Tuvok seemed a little disappointed.
 "It's a shame.
 I was hoping one of them could be my replacement.
 I fancy a change of scenery, easier and cleaner."
 He wiped his shoulder to prove a point.
 "I am excellent at making coffee."

 Tom frowned at him, "you mean like a Captain's assistant?"

-"What a facinating idea.
+"What a fascinating idea.
 Once I've mated, I will consider applying," Tuvok said casually, walking off to join Craig.

 "Um, creepier than this old church.
 Of course," Tom mumbled.
 He suddenly had no concern about leaving both of them to investigate what Craig called the wiggy back rooms on his own.
 Off he ran to investigate.

 No sooner than he left there was an ear piercing scream.
-Tom assumed it was Tuvok being innappropriate with Craig and so kept going.
+Tom assumed it was Tuvok being inappropriate with Craig and so kept going.

 "Oh my god, what are you doing!"
 Morgan screeched.

 The Doctor only saw her boot looking like it was about to stamp on his head.
 He covered the blue gem with a couple legs wiggling out of new cracks with his hands protectively, "no you can't kill it."

 "I beg to differ, shift it!"
 Morgan shouted at him, still hovering on one leg.